phac-nml/biohansel/docs/source/user-docs/usage.rst

 With Conda_
 -----------

-Conda is the easiest way to install BioHansel and run it through the use of the command line.
+Conda is the easiest way to install and BioHansel through the use of the command line.

 First, install Conda_ (`Conda installation instructions <https://bioconda.github.io/#install-conda>`_).

-Then, install ``bio_hansel``through Bioconda_ (64bit linux and MAC OSX) using the following commands:
+Then, install ``bio_hansel`` through Bioconda_ (64bit linux and MAC OSX) using the following commands:

 .. code-block:: bash